ejyang06/syllabus/lectures/lec3.md

         );
         -- this is many to many which is A -- A_B -- B
         -- how to enforce to at least one?
+        -- lesson: DBMS can't magically create records to satisfy constraints, -- it can only check constraints based on what currenly exists in the database